 How to Use the Orange Slider on Portrait Photos Using Lightroom Classic

-If you’re a portrait photographer, familiarizing yourself with the orange slider will be a huge time-saver in your retouching workflow.
-Save yourself the time and effort required to a or mask of your subject’s , and unlock the power of the orange slider!
+If you’re a photographer, familiarizing yourself with the slider will be a huge -saver in your retouching workflow.
+Save yourself the time and effort required to create a or mask of your subject’s , and unlock the power of the orange slider!

 Lightroom Classic makes colour adjustments very simple.
 In the Develop module, and located below the Basic & Tone Curve adjustments are the HSL/Color adjustments.
 Click on the word Color and Lightroom will display each colour with its own Hue, Saturation, and Luminance sliders underneath.